10 Licences and Permits Needed to Open a Restaurant

 Download your free restaurant business plan template, and if you're ready, start applying for these food licences and restaurant permits now.

 These are only some of the primary licences and permits restaurants must acquire to open and operate legally.
-The exact laws and regulations for each licence are often specific to different cities and counties.
+The exact laws and regulations for each licence are often specific to different cities, counties, and regions.

-Make sure that you understand all of the various licences you will need.
+Make sure that you understand all of the various licences you will need specifically for your region.
 It can be a tedious and drawn-out process, but securing all of the necessary permits is a critical step towards opening your new restaurant and avoiding unnecessary penalties.

 Restaurant Floor Plan Templates